-Since September 2017, DHHS-DD has given regular updates on quality activities.
+Since September 2017, DDD has given updates on quality activities to Nebraska Legislature.

-The National Core Indicators (NCI) project is an effort by public developmental disabilities agencies to measure and track their performance.
-NCI is a collaboration between the National Association of State Developmental Disabilities Directors and Human Services Research Institute.
+The National Core Indicators (NCI) project is an effort by public DD agencies to measure and track performance.
+NCI is a collaboration between the National Association of State DD Directors and the Human Services Research Institute.

-NCI offers an introduction video to explain what surveys are about, who can participate, and how the information is used.
+NCI offers an introduction video to explain surveys, who can participate, and how the information is used.

-DHHS-DD began participating in NCI for the 2016-17 survey.
-Nebraska uses two surveys.
+DDD began participating in NCI for the 2016-17 survey.

-This survey helps compare a state's workforce data to other states.
-The state can measure improvements made by policy or programmatic changes.
-The online survey is filled out by agency providers which serve adult participants.
-The survey is completed each year with information from providers' direct support employees.
+This survey compares Nebraska's workforce data to other states.
+DHHS can measure improvements made by policy or programmatic changes.
+The online survey is filled out yearly by direct support employees of agency providers who serve adult participants.

-If you are an adult receiving developmental disabilities services, or someone in your family receives services, you may be contacted.
-Read our announcement to find out more.
+If you are an adult participant, or someone in your family receives services, you may be contacted.